dfki-ric/robot_remote_control/README.md

 You can also build the Library without rock, by using the rock CMake marcos.

-As a reference you can have a look into the gitlab-ci.yml file.
+As a reference you can also have a look into the gitlab-ci.yml file.

 ## Rock CMake Macros